Havoc Demon Hunter: Midnight Expansion Preview

 • Demon Muzzle Icon Demon Muzzle

-Now rewards you with damage reduction after a successful interrupt, as it no longer has Sigils to key into.
-This is more situational with the new texture of dungeons having less casters, but when it can be leveraged is even more survivability alongside the other changes.
+Now rewards you with damage reduction after a successful interrupt, since Sigils can't be used as an activator anymore.
+This is more situational with the new texture of dungeons, but when it can be leveraged it adds even more survivability.

 • Wings of Wrath Icon Wings of Wrath